 - Understanding Legal Abuse Syndrome — which is a form of PTSD.

-- How the Americans with Disabilities Act (ADA) enables traumatized clients to request “reasonable accommodations” that will make a big difference in their ability to cope with litigation.
+- How the federal Americans with Disabilities Act (ADA) may help traumatized clients to request “reasonable accommodations” that will make a big difference in their ability to cope with litigation.

 About the instructor